-Our Origen Museum, Guest Services building and the five buildings that comprise the Desert Living Center meet Platinum Leadership in Energy and Environmental Design (LEED) requirements created by the U.S. Green Building Council.
+When designed, the Origen Museum, Guest Services building and the five buildings that comprise the Desert Living Center met Platinum Leadership in Energy and Environmental Design (LEED) requirements created by the U.S. Green Building Council.

 - Design Elements: Buildings at the Preserve are positioned to use natural lighting, collect solar power to heat floors and water, and contain only low energy north and south facing windows.
 Structures have been designed to take advantage of natural ventilation and several make use of entryway overhangs and patio microclimates.
 Butterfly roofs on some buildings help collect storm water for reuse.

 - Reused Materials: Throughout the Preserve buildings, recycled materials provide both structure and design.
 The Desert Living Center features supporting structural elements made from timber reclaimed from the Lucin Cutoof Trestle Bridge, which trains used to cross the Great Salt Lake until the 1950s.
 The Preserve also features carpet made from recycled plastic bottles and corn husks, furnishings made from recycled sunflower seed husks, and countertops made from recycled paper.

 - Sustainable Materials: Two of the Desert Living Center buildings, which total more than 41,000 square feet, make the Preserve the largest commercial straw bale construction project in the United States.
 The Preserve used many locally-sourced materials during construction of the project, including caliche exhumed onsite and rammed earth used to cover concrete stem walls.